mavolin/logstract/README.md

 ## I want to use logstract in my library, what do I need to do?

 Nothing.
-Logstract was designed to be as easy to use as possible.
-This means you have to create no global variable or anything like that, that might cause you headaches about import cycles.
+Logstract was designed to be as easy to use as possible, this means you have to create no global variable, that might cause you headaches about import cycles.
 Instead, you just call logstract's exposed functions:

 ```go